 Government-wide financial statements: The statement of net assets and the statement of activities display information on all of the activities of the overall government.
 Eliminations have been made where appropriate to minimize the double counting of internal activities.
 These statements distinguish between the Commission's governmental and business-type activities.
-Governmental activities generally financed through taxes, inter-governmental and other nonexchange revenues Business-type activities are transactions. financed in whole or in part by fees charged to external parties.
+Governmental activities generally are inter-governmental financed through, revenues and other exchange transactions.
+Business-type activities are financed primarily by fees charged to external parties.